 2.3.1 The Twentieth-century border between the US and Canada As the title of this thesis details: the longest undefended border in the world, this is how the border between the US and Canada has often been referred to.
 A border where cooperation between the US and Canada was a part of the everyday life, there was daily interaction along the border, big trading relationships and a big set of cross border agreements.
 The border was a symbol of integration and coordination between the US and Canada (Konrad, 2015).
 There was constantly border crossing by people who would return to their homes and those who would stay in the neighbouring country.
 Migration and border crossings were quick because people living in the borderlands knew each other, they crossed the border routinely, they had business links and operations that extended across the permeable border, and their language among other aspects of culture was shared (Widdis, 1997, 1999, 2011).
 After the first half of the twentieth century, Canadians and Americans became more mobile and they bought properties across the border for seasonal recreation, hundreds of thousands of Americans crossed the border every year to spend summer and weekend holidays in Canada.
 They were welcomed into Canada by customs and immigration officers, since they bring a lot of income for Canada (Konrad, 2015).
 While an even larger group of Canadians travelled to the US and especially the southern US states.
 The so called “snow bird” migrants, millions of Canadians travelled to the US to escape the cold Canadian winter (Tremblay, 2006), (Simpson, 2000).
 Setting up a business across the border has been promoted/privileged, many US branches were founded by and directed by American managers who lived and sometimes stayed in Canada; Canadians where engaging more and more in the American media industry in New York and California (Simpson, 2000).
 As Victor Konrad (2015) says: “the border was if anything a formality.
 The question was not if you could cross, but when you would cross.”
 All the border crossings between the US and Canada were all the same, some were small and less crossed but the goal behind the border was the same across the whole continent between the US and Canada.
 It was most convenient to take the border crossing nearby because the border crossing was known by the person crossing and the border guards knew the person crossing.
 Border crossing was very spontaneous from decision to action and with almost absolute guarantee of success in spontaneity (Konrad, 2015).
 On the next page you will see a figure that describes the different thresholds a person needs to cross in order to cross the border, first the mental border threshold, which is about the perception of the border and the border crossing reasons.
 The second is the locational threshold, which is about where to cross the border.
-The last threshold is the trajectory threshold which focusses on the cross border behaviour, where will you cross and will you plan your trip in advance or will you cross spontaneous.
+The last threshold is the trajectory threshold which focusses on the cross-border behaviour, where will you cross and will you plan your trip in advance or will you cross spontaneous.
 Please see figure 4 down below in order to understand how small these thresholds were back in the twentieth century.